mixmash11/React_Complete_Guide/Notes/section_3.md

 ## Using State

+**NOTE:** Using state in too many places can make app behavior unpredictable.

 State is an internal property.
 A class has properties.
 A component (extended from component) has a special property, state.
 State is managed from **inside** a component.
-Using state in too many places can make app behavior unpredictable.

 State is a Javascript object. (state is a reserved word)

 We use the state property to render the names and ages of the Person components displayed.